brave/brave-browser/README.md

 [Join the Q&A community](https://community.brave.com/) if you'd like to get more involved with Brave.
 You can [ask for help](https://community.brave.com/c/help-me), [discuss features you'd like to see](https://community.brave.com/c/feature-requests), and a lot more.
 We'd love to have your help so that we can continue improving Brave.

+Help us translate Brave to your language by submitting translations at https://www.transifex.com/brave/brave/

 Join our [Discord community chat](https://discordapp.com/invite/k57tYrS) for higher bandwidth discussions.

 Follow [@brave](https://twitter.com/brave) on Twitter for important news and announcements.